For Truth Simply Take a 180

 in that context the later Russian collusion, how she used Russian sources, Russian sources to blacken Donald Trump's name.

-And you know that the Russians did not want Donald Trump to be president because he was an unknown quantity and she was a known quantity that had performed for them very well as Secretary of State.
+And you know that the Russians did not want Donald Trump to be president because he was an unknown quantity, and she was a known quantity that had performed for them very well as Secretary of State.

-When you put all of that together and then you look at the phone call for which Donald Trump was impeached and you think, my God, this country was once a wonderful country and it's so asymmetrical.
+When you put all of that together, and then you look at the phone call for which Donald Trump was impeached, and you think, my God, this country was once a wonderful country, and it's so asymmetrical.

 He's impeached for

-offensive weapons, which he has approved to Ukraine, which Biden, Biden, and Obama never approved.
+delaying offensive weapons, which he has approved to Ukraine, which Biden, Biden, and Obama never approved.

 And he's impeached because in the process, he mentioned that he was worried that they had been too familiar with the crooked Biden family.
+And they had A, been too familiar with the Biden family.

 And B, we know that Trump was right, that they were absolutely crooked.
+There was nothing wrong with saying that.

-He was impeached for it.
+And he was impeached for it.

 And then, when you look what Obama did on that hot mic, and you look what the Clintons did with uranium and with Russian collusion, and who was working closely with the Russians

-If there was any justice in the world, the first thing that they would do if they gained the house, I'm not saying it's wise politically, it's probably not wise politically.
+at the expense of the United States national security, if there was any justice in the world, the first thing that they would do if they gained the House, I'm not saying it's wise politically, it's probably not wise politically.

+I'm not saying that the people would support it.
 When the media got done with it, the people would be against it.

 But if there was any justice, cosmic justice in the world, the first thing Kevin McCarthy should do is impeach Joe Biden.
+And they should impeach him, first of all, on the laptop information.

 And the second thing they should do is that he systematically destroyed federal immigration law.
+He did not faithfully carry out his oath of office to execute the laws.

 And he did that intentionally.

-And that gets back to our earlier discussions about Old Testament and New Testament Republicans going to take power.
+And that would be, that would send a message.
+And that gets back to our earlier discussions about Old Testament and New Testament Republicans trying to take power.

 Everybody has that debate.
+Well,

-O'Biden granting executive clemency or pardon to people using on the marijuana stuff.
+O'Biden granting executive clemency or pardon to people using on the marijuana stuff, I just find the arrogance of

-a president thinking the law does not yeah he basically
+a president thinking the law.

-And then second of all, he didn't have the constitutional right to overturn a congressionally approved legislation on federal student loan.
+And then, second of all, he didn't have the constitutional right to overturn a congressionally approved legislation on federal student loan.
+He just gave it away.

 He just, with a stroke of the pin, said, I, as a dictator, say